<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 It achieves these goals through a structured approach to change that incorporates measurable goals and multiple feedback loops that ensure the correct solution is being applied in an effective manner.

-5. Implementation / Intervention with a plan in place implementation begins.
-In addition to those mentioned above, tools used to implement change include:
+5. Implementation / Intervention: With a plan in place, implementation begins.
+Tools used include:

 • Skill development seminars